-Table 29 lists Fabric Watch areas in the FRU class and describes each area.
-Possible states for all FRU-class areas are absent or removed, faulty, inserted, on, off, ready, and up.
-Configure the FRU class using the fwFruCfg command.
+The table below lists Fabric Watch areas in the FRU class and describes each area.
+Possible states for all FRU-class areas are: absent or removed, faulty, inserted, on, off, ready, or up.
+You configure the FRU class using the fwFruCfg command.